CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/burner.md

 #### `add_synths`
 !!! description "`SynthBurner.add_synths(_synths: address[10]) -> bool:`"

     Register synthetic assets within the burner.

-    <mark style="background-color: #FFD580; color: black">This function is unguarded.</mark> For each synth to be added, a call is made to Synth.currencyKey to validate the addresss and obtain the synth currency key.
+This function is unguarded.
+For each synth to be added, a call is made to Synth.currencyKey to validate the addresss and obtain the synth currency key.

     | Input      | Type   | Description |
     | ----------- | -------| ----|